Travel Diary » Discovering great food in Batu Ferringhi

 So this week has been a crash course in finding the best places to eat in Batu Ferringhi.
 I have to say I've been pleasantly surprised.
 My original belief that every restaurant was either over priced or served sub-standard food has been proven wrong.
-While there are certainly a lot of restaurants that won't have you looking for the best flight deals to Malaysia to return in a hurry, there are actually some really nice places to eat in Batu Ferringhi.
+While there are certainly a lot of restaurants that you won't return to in a hurry, there are actually some really nice places to eat in Batu Ferringhi.

 Here are our top 5 pick of places to eat in Batu Ferringhi, based on the quality of food and price.*

 *I've included prices in Malaysian ringgits and USD but for reference 1USD/1AUS is approximately equal to 3.5 ringgits, while 1 pound is 5 ringgits.